thomasweng15/jekyll-now/_posts/2017-9-9-automating_C++_builds_ros.md

 You can get `launcher.sh` [here](https://gist.github.com/thomasweng15/db12693f957ecafb6eed3bb011db37a3#file-launcher-sh).
 You'd run it in a terminal (`bash launcher.sh`), just like the first one.

 If your builds take a lot of processing power and/or take a long time, you may need to make adjustments to this script.
-I personally haven't had any problems rebuilding on save.
-One option would be to rebuild only the package you are working on.
+I personally haven't had any problems rebuilding on every save.
+One option if you do have problems is to rebuild only the package you are working on, and not the whole workspace.

 Hope this helps and you find it useful!

 ---
 ## Footnotes:

 [1] Originally inspired by Brett Victor's talk, "Inventing on Principle."
-Check it out a recording of it here: https://vimeo.com/36579366
+Check it out a recording of it here: https://vimeo.com/36579366.

 [2] I set the main node with the `required=true` attribute in my launch file so I only need to kill that node to stop the others.